Fotograf Festival #9

-The theme of the next festival edition is the boundary between work and leisure time.
-In 2018, the Fotograf Festival, titled as “Non-Work: Occupied by a Leisure Time”, will present exhibitions, discussions and accompanying programmes using the medium of photography to deal with social issues related to work and free time.
-Like every year, the festival focus on the specifics of photography and reproducible images as such, presenting the work of both foreign and local authors.
+In 2019, the Fotograf Festival, titled as “Archeology of euphoria” will present exhibitions, discussions and accompanying educational program focused on transformation of society from totalitarian regime to capitalism.
+Like every year, the festival deals on the specifics of photography and reproducible images as such, presenting the work of both foreign and local authors.

 Although the contemporary Central Europe is undoubtedly experiencing the most idyllic period of its modern existence, the growing political and social problems of the last years, which are often radically challenging the development of the last three decades, are taking us back again to the question of the anchorages and legitimacy of contemporary neoliberal society.
 An inconspicuous but essential part of today is a constant struggle for the image and logic of our past.

 At the end of 1989 the whole „Eastern Bloc“ saw the fall of totalitarian regimes, which radically predestinated the development of further decades.
 However, the prevailing bipolar view of these political changes often simplifies the whole situation.
 With today‘s sufficient distance, it is possible to look at the problematics of political and social change not only with the prospect of a sudden breakthrough, but rather with notions of „melting“ or „transitioning“.